Closing date: 9am, 17th May 2021

 We are increasing our team of support workers to support the following opportunities;

-1:1 support workers (weekends and during school holidays)
+1:1 support workers (week days, evenings, weekends and during school holidays)

-Opportunities are Forth Valley wide so we are looking for workers living across the wider Forth Valley area (Clackmannanshire, Falkirk and Stirling), including the rural areas of Balfron and Callander.
+We are looking for workers across the wider Forth Valley area (Clackmannanshire, Falkirk and Stirling), including the rural areas of Balfron and Callander.

 Workers will :